aosemenov/avarus.space-public-rep/README.md

 # Russian Arctic Vegetation Archive
-## The project is commercial so the publication of open source code is banned.
+## The project is commercial so the publication of open source code is banned

 The Arctic Vegetation Archive (AVA) is an international effort to assemble circumpolar Arctic vegetation plot data into a publically accessible web-based archive.